au-research/ARDC-23-things/_things/thing-7.md

 is now possible to formally cite research datasets and even the software that was used to create or analyse the data.

-1. Start by looking back to the [Weddell Seal dataset](https://researchdata.ands.org.au/measuring-effects-human-leptonychotes-weddellii/699460 "Wendell seal dataset") we explored in Thing 4.
+1. Start by looking at the [Weddell Seal dataset](https://researchdata.ands.org.au/measuring-effects-human-leptonychotes-weddellii/699460 "Wendell seal    dataset").
 Check out how many times it has been cited.
     This citation count has been measured by Thomson Reuters Data Citation Index product.
 2. Scan through the ANDS introduction to [data